bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.5.1 - 2018/05/09 =
+* Feature - Add a setting to disable automatic login after booking
+* Feature - Add a setting to allow customers to book without authentication
+* Fix - Calendar field settings dialog may not open if the form was created from the "Add new" button
+* Fix - Missing JS check on form without login/register field

 = 1.5.0 - 2018/05/05 =
 * Feature - Customizable booking forms !
+* Feature - Login / Register seamlessly as you book
 * Feature - You can now delete your bookings and your booking groups from the booking list
 * Feature - You can display past events on frontend, they can be bookable or not
 * Feature - Responsive default calendar view: display day view for small calendars instead of week view (set the threshold in settings)